VR-GNN: Variational Relation Vector Graph Neural Network for Modeling both Homophily and Heterophily: Introduction

 Recently several efforts have been proposed to achieve heterophily-based GNNs.
-The algorithms can be mainly divided into two families based on designing methodologies: mixing high-order neighbors \cite{geom,glognn} and passing signed messages \cite{fagcn, gprgnn}.
-The approach of mixing high-order neighbors expects to aggregate more homophilic nodes and remove heterophilic nodes, which destroys the original graph structure.
-According to network science, the network topology, even with the heterophilic connecting pattern, possesses vital information which can be preserved and fully utilized \cite{hete_book}.
+The algorithms can be mainly divided into two families based on designing methodologies: mixing high-order neighbors \cite{geom,glognn} and passing signed messages \cite{fagcn,gprgnn}.
+The approach of mixing high-order neighbors expects to aggregate more homophilic nodes and remove heterophilic nodes.
+However, its performance is limited by the structure extracted and priors used \cite{wrgat}, which makes it more likely to produce a loss of information compared to directly modeling original graph \cite{hete_book}.
 The approach of passing signed messages uses positive and negative signs to modify neighbor information.
 Under this type of method, the neighbors of different classes send negative messages to each other for dissimilating their features, and those of the same class pass positive messages for assimilation.
 However, the single numerical sign suffers from limited expressing capacity, which causes the modeling to be inflexible and insufficient.
 As shown in figure \ref{fig:motive} (a), the heterophilic neighbors $\rm{B}$ and $\rm{C}$ deliver their negative messages $\rm{B}^{neg}$ and $\rm{C}^{neg}$ to $\rm{A}$.
-However, the scalar weight (within $[-1, 1]$) restricts $\rm{B}^{neg}$/$\rm{C}^{neg}$ to moving along the dotted line, hence the new aggregated representation of $\rm{A}$ is confined to the blue shaded part, which does not have the desired effect on extending distance between heterophilic neighbors.
+However, the scalar weight (normally within $[-1, 1]$ to maintain numerical stability during message passing \cite{fagcn}) restricts $\rm{B}^{neg}$/$\rm{C}^{neg}$ to moving along the dotted line, hence the new aggregated representation of $\rm{A}$ is confined to the blue shaded part, which does not have the desired effect on extending distance between heterophilic neighbors.